blacknon/lssh/provider/mixed/provider-mixed-aws-ec2/README.md

 ## About

 The `aws-ec2` mixed provider lists running EC2 instances with the AWS SDK for Go and returns them as dynamic `server` entries.
-It also exposes an AWS SSM-based connector contract for those instances.
+It also exposes AWS connector contracts for those instances.

 This README describes the current mixed implementation.